Shooting victims remembered: 'The loss is incalculable'

 "Dr. Jerry Rabinowitz ... could always be counted upon to provide sage advice whenever he was consulted on medical matters, usually providing that advice with a touch of genuine humor," Claus said.
 "He had a truly uplifting demeanor, and as a practicing physician he was among the very best."

+Stein's nephew Steven Halle told the Tribune-Review that his uncle "was always willing to help anybody."

+With his generous spirit and dry sense of humor, "he was somebody that everybody liked," Halle said.

+Lauer reported from Philadelphia and Peltz reported from New York.
 Associated Press reporter Allen G. Breed in Raleigh, North Carolina, contributed to this story.
-Lauer reported from Philadelphia.